Marindany-02/e-bookstore/README.md

 📚 BookStore Management System
-A web-based BookStore Management System built with PHP and MySQL.
-This system enables users to manage their accounts, purchase, read, or download books, and provides admins with comprehensive tools to manage users, books, and orders.
+A comprehensive BookStore Management System built with PHP, MySQL, and Bootstrap 5, allowing users to manage their accounts, purchase, and interact with books while empowering admins to manage users, books, and orders effectively.

 🌟 Features
-👥 User Functionalities
-Authentication:
+For Users
-Secure login/logout system.
+🔐 Authentication: Secure login/logout system.
-Profile Management:
-Update username, email, and password.
+👤 Profile Management: Update username, email, and password.
-Password Reset:
-Reset password by verifying username and email.
+🔄 Password Reset: Reset your password by verifying your username and email.
-Bookstore:
+📚 Books:
+Browse and purchase books.
-Browse, order, and view/download purchased books.
+View, read, or download purchased books.
-Responsive Design:
-Fully responsive UI powered by Bootstrap 5.
-🛠️ Admin Functionalities
-User Management:
+For Admins
-View, edit, and delete user accounts.
+👥 User Management: View, edit, or delete user accounts.
-Book Management:
-Add, update, or delete books.
+📘 Book Management: Add, update, or delete books and upload book files.
-Upload book files for user access.
-Order Management:
-View and update order statuses.
+🛒 Order Management: Track and update order statuses.
-Reports:
-Generate and view sales and activity reports.
+📊 Reporting: Generate sales and activity reports.
-💻 Technologies Used
+🛠️ Technologies Used
 Technology	Purpose
 PHP	Backend logic and session management.
 MySQL	Database for storing user, book, and order data.